Get insider access

 No

-The pre-calibration color accuracy is satisfactory.
+The accuracy before calibration is decent.
+It doesn't have a dedicated sRGB mode, so colors are oversaturated, but other than that, it looks fine.
 The color temperature is extremely close to the 6500K target, and the white balance is only a bit off.
-However, most colors are oversaturated, and there's no sRGB mode to lock them to the sRGB color space.
-The gamma follows a strange pattern, as very dark and very bright scenes are too dark, while other scenes are over-brightened.
-Check out the Apple Studio Display if you want something with much better color accuracy.
+However, gamma follows a strange pattern, as very dark and very bright scenes are too dark, while other scenes are overbrightened.

 9.7